 - It would be timely of management, that upon receipt of an anonymous complaint there is reflection to consider why the complaint has not been raised through the appropriate channels as per policy.
 Is the complainant fearful of victimisation or have they raised complaints previously and believed they have not been heard, they were not taken seriously, or t hat their complaints were not adequately addressed?
 If these are either real or perceived barriers to following policy then such matters do need to be addressed by the organisation.

-If your business is is experiencing anonymous workplace complaints or you wish to ensure your policies are robust and that staff are aware of the policy regarding anonymous complaints, please contact us via phone (1300 227 901) or email for more information.
+If your business is is experiencing anonymous workplace complaints or you wish to ensure your policies are robust and that staff are aware of the policy regarding anonymous complaints, please email us for more information.